reframejs/reframe/docs/usage-manual.template.md

 !MENU
 !MENU_ORDER 20

-This usage manual acts as reference for using Reframe's default setup.
+The usage manual acts as reference for using Reframe's default setup.
 It should cover most common use cases.
 (Create a GitHub issue if a common use case is missing.)

-As your app grows you will likely hit an edge case not covered by the default setup.
+As your app grows, you will likely hit an edge case not covered by the default setup.
-In that situation we refer to the Customization Manual.
+In that situation, we refer to the Customization Manual.
-With some willingness of diving into Reframe and re-writing parts, all edge cases should be achievable.
+With willingness of diving into Reframe and re-writing parts, all edge cases should be achievable.
-(Feel free to create a GitHub issue to get support.)
+(Create a GitHub issue to get support.)

 # Usage Manual